-The Degree Completion Program (DCP) is a nontraditional program.
+The School of Professional Studies (SPS) is a nontraditional program.
 It serves to meet the needs of working adults who have worked full-time for at least two years, and have a minimum of 30 transferable semester units of college level coursework.
 These individuals typically work full-time and are interested in completing a four-year college degree in the evening while continuing to work.